-Figure 6–figure supplement 2– source data 1
+Figure 6–figure supplement 1– source data 2

-Data underlying panel A
+Data underlying panel B and D

 For optical tweezers data, raw data has been uploaded to Dryad in the form of a Matlab structured array.
 Optical tweezers data is originally in the form of .h5 files, however due to the large size of these files, a more accessible form of the raw data has been provided. https://datadryad.org/stash/share/9y48eaKB3mrVSSRAzs_ehAq9nudbKkxizDgPbKdZ7c4